.

 Acid Reflux GERDWhat is Acid Reflux – GERD?

-Gastroesophageal reflux (or just reflux) happens when your stomach contents like stomach acid and food, backs up out of the stomach and into the esophagus (the tube that links your mouth and stomach).
-It may also backup all the way into your throat and mouth.
+Gastroesophageal reflux (or just reflux) happens when your stomach contents like stomach acid and food, backs up out of the stomach and into the esophagus – the tube that links your mouth and stomach.
+It may also come up all the way into your throat and mouth.

 When the acid comes in contact with your esophagus (or your throat), it can cause a burning feeling in your chest or neck, known as heartburn.
 Most of us will have occasional heartburn, but when your symptoms are frequent and bad enough to impact your sense of well-being, it could be GERD.